bhmcarr/dancer_web/README.md

 This code can be run on a web server with Perl Dancer libraries installed.
 The routing is handled by Dancer, so all you need to do is run the routing program, "dancer.pl".

+You will need to also install Template Toolkit, File::Slurp, and DBD::SQLite.

 More information about Perl Dancer can be found here: http://www.perldancer.org/ If you want to just get going with Perl Dancer, you can get it quickly installed on your system using this method: http://www.perldancer.org/quickstart